 The Asia Papers

-Yitzhak Shichor, "The Importance of Being Ernst: Ernst David Bergmann and Israel’s Role in Taiwan’s Defense," CIRS Asia Papers no. 2, (Doha, Qatar: Center for International and Regional Studies, 2016).
+To cite this publication: Yitzhak Shichor, "The Importance of Being Ernst: Ernst David Bergmann and Israel’s Role in Taiwan’s Defense," CIRS Asia Paper no. 2 (Doha, Qatar: Center for International and Regional Studies, 2016).

 Since the early 1960s when Taiwanese officials met Professor Ernst David Bergmann, the first chairman of the Israel Atomic Energy Commission, he played a significant role in Taiwan’s nuclear (and missile) programs.
 In Taiwan, which he visited occasionally and maintained close relations with President Chiang Kai-shek and its military-technological-scientific complex, Bergmann also facilitated some of Israel’s conventional military transfers to Taiwan.
 While some of his activities in Taiwan may have been approved by the Israeli Ministry of Defense (which followed its own foreign policy), the Foreign Ministry took exception, well before Jerusalem’s rapprochement with Beijing.
 Israel’s military relations with the Republic of China (ROC, Taiwan) had been aborted by the mid-1990s, even though attempts have been made to resume defense links.
 Since his death in 1975—one day after Chiang Kai-shek’s—and definitely before, Ernst Bergmann has been considered, implicitly but lately explicitly, a prominent player in Taiwan’s defense modernization and one of the forefathers of its nuclear program.